Friday 13 June 2025

 It’s a great example of the Pangbourne community coming together once again.
 They will be back again next year with another brilliant Farmers’ Market.

-• On Friday 6 June the Careers Department held an Interview practice day for our L6 students.
+On Friday 6 June the Careers Department held an Interview practice day for our Lower Sixth students.
 Volunteers from across the College community gave their free time to put the students through their paces and share their knowledge of the job market.
-Day's such as these are invaluable in helping our students prepare for the world outside of Pangbourne and we'd like to say a huge thank you to those current parents, past parents and OPs who so generously supported this event.
+Days such as these are invaluable in helping our students prepare for the world outside of Pangbourne and we'd like to say a huge thank you to those current parents, past parents and OPs who so generously supported this event.

 Years 7-8